Viewing log messages

 The following sections illustrate with example data how you can query the event table for log message data.

-For reference information on event table columns that collect log message data, refer to Data for Logs.
+For reference information about event table columns that collect log message data, see Data for logs.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------